UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Experiments

-We can draw the following conclusions: first, according to our proposed threshold selection strategy and the node anomaly score curves in Fig.~\ref{fig:threshold}, the number of detected anomalies corresponding to our selected thresholds is the closest to the real situation compared to other methods; second, our UMGAD method considers the multi-relational correlation between nodes, and mitigates the effects of noise and redundant information by introducing enhanced views that allow the model to capture the anomaly information more efficiently so that the anomaly scores of anomalous nodes can be better distinguished from those of normal nodes.
+Next, we evaluate the performance of our \model and all baselines in real unsupervised scenarios.
+The experimental results are shown in Table~\ref{tab:baselines_threshold}.
+The best results are highlighted in bold, and the second-best results are underlined.
+As we can see, our \model obtains the optimal performance, significantly achieves 13.48\%, and 11.68\% average improvement in terms of AUC and Macro-F1 across four datasets.
+We can draw the following conclusions: First, according to our proposed threshold selection strategy and the node anomaly score curves in Fig.~\ref{fig:threshold}, the number of detected anomalies corresponding to our selected thresholds is the closest to the real situation compared to other methods.
+Second, UMGAD considers the multi-relational correlation between nodes, and collaboratively combines GAEs with various masking mechanisms across different types of relations, effectively capturing diverse anomaly signals in both original and augmented views.
+Therefore, the anomaly scores of anomalous nodes can be better distinguished from those of normal nodes.